-Our department officers 3 undergraduate minors: Leadership, Comparative International Agriculture, Agricultural Sciences, Agricultural Sciences & Natural Resources Communications, and Agricultural Education.
+Our department officers 5 undergraduate minors: Leadership, Comparative International Agriculture, Agricultural Sciences, Agricultural Sciences & Natural Resources Communications, and Agricultural Education.
 Click the orange tabs below to learn what each of these minors can do for you.

 Craving an opportunity to take your leadership skills to the next level?
 Check out this minor!

 Hope to explore agricultural concepts and practical experiences through global awareness coursework, language immersion via study/research abroad, and/or international fieldwork?

 Want a broad exposure to agriculture and natural resources?
 Looking to enhance your agricultural degree?
 This may be for you!

 Leadership Academy: The Leadership Academy is a one-year program open to all undergraduates in the Colleges of Agricultural Sciences and College of Forestry.
-Selected students evaluate their leadership strengths and areas for growth, earn scholarship money for professional development events (like super awesome conferences), set goals for long- and short-term leadership development, and are paired up with a mentor for the ulimate leadership advancing experience.
+Selected students evaluate their leadership strengths and areas for growth, earn scholarship money for professional development events (like super awesome conferences), set goals for long- and short-term leadership development, and are paired up with a mentor for the ultimate leadership advancing experience.
 To learn more, go to the Leadership Academy page!

 CASE Institute: CASE Institute is a professional development workshop to provide teachers training for the instruction related to a specific CASE course.
 CASE Institute sessions provide teachers important background related to the pedagogy used in CASE curricula and practice teaching various lessons to prepare them for classroom instruction.